heiyukidev/generator-hy-mean/README.md

 ```
 >This server will automaticly restart when changes are introduced

-then open second Terminal, One terminal that will act as your app's server (Express.js server):
+then open second Terminal, One terminal that will act as your File Watcher (Using Gulp):
 ```bash
 npm run dev
 ```